Ocean Gateway International Marine Passenger Terminal

 Ocean Gateway is also used as rental venue for functions such as weddings, conventions and other public events, a use which grew in importance after The Cat service was canceled following the 2009 season, which meant a loss to the city of Portland of $150,000 per year in rent which Bay Ferries paid for use of the facility.
-The city estimates that rentals currently bring in about $90,000 a year since the ferry service ended.
+The city estimated that rentals brought in about $90,000 a year since the ferry service ended.

 The second phase of the terminal project is Ocean Gateway Pier II, a deep-water pier for large cruise ships that opened in September 2011, allowing more and larger cruise ships to dock in the city.